 When a tornado hits a home or other property, the damage can be devastating.
 Strong winds can tear off even the best of well-built roofs and ruin everything inside a home.
 After the storm passes, property owners turn to their insurance companies in order to get back what they have lost.
-Unfortunately, in order to save money, these insurance companies can delay, underpay, or deny your tornado property damage claims.
+Unfortunately, in order to save money, these insurance companies can delay, underpay, or deny tornado property damage claims.

 The winds in a tornado can easily reach over 100 miles per hour, causing property damage including:

 - The repair or replacement of a roof

 - The repair or replacement of structure including foundation, frame, etc.

 - The replacement of electronics, appliances, furniture, personnel items, etc.